Athlete's Foot - Medical Condition

 Athlete’s foot, known as dermatophytosis of the foot or tinea pedis ("foot fungus"), is a common skin infection that affects the feet.
 You don’t have to be an "athlete" to get it.

-Interdigital athlete’s foot is the most common type, usually seen between the 4th and 5th toes.
+Interdigital athlete’s foot is the most common type, usually starting between the 4th and 5th toes.
 Interdigital and moccasin-type athlete’s foot are commonly caused by the fungus T. rubrum.
 Vesicular or blistered athlete’s foot is believed to be due to an allergic reaction to fungal organisms, causing blisters to form.
 Ulcerative tinea pedis occurs in severe cases and can affect large areas, and there’s usually a secondary bacterial infection on top of the fungal infection.

 Athlete’s foot usually forms between the fourth and fifth (smallest) toes or third and fourth toes, producing skin cracking, white and soggy toes, scaling, and itchiness.
 The infection can spread to the soles of the feet.
-It’s made worse by sweaty feet and wearing tight socks or shoes that stay in moisture.
+It’s made worse by sweaty feet and wearing tight socks or shoes that trap moisture.
 If a bacterial infection sets in on top of it, the skin will ooze, burn, and smell.

 Moccasin-type athlete’s foot doesn’t cause itching or inflammation.
 The entire sole and heel become dry and flaky with loose, white scales that appear in a moccasin-like pattern.
 Sometimes the toenails can also become infected, which makes it more difficult to treat.